yoctopuce-examples/EcmaScript_preview/README.md

-Preview of the YEcmaScript 2015 library
+Preview of the EcmaScript 2015 library
 =======================================

 ## License information